 Your breast milk is the perfect food for your baby.
-It protects your baby against gastroenteritis and diarrhoea, ear and chest infections, allergies and diabetes.
+Babies who are breastfed have a reduced risk of gastroenteritis, ear and chest infections, allergies, diabetes, obesity, childhood leukaemia and sudden infant death syndrome.

 For the new mother, breastfeeding reduces the risk of bleeding after the birth, is convenient and costs nothing.
-Breastfeeding also reduces your risk of breast and ovarian cancer and osteoporosis.
+Mothers who breast feed are also less likely to develop obesity, breast and ovarian cancer, diabetes, metabolic syndrome, heart disease and osteoporosis.

-The Breastfeeding Service assists women who have birthed at the Women’s.
-The Breastfeeding Service also provides assistance to women who have a baby in the Newborn Intensive and Special Care unit in Parkville.
+The Breastfeeding Service assists women who have given birth at the Women’s as well as those who have a baby in the Newborn Intensive Care unit in Parkville.

 Lactation consultants are available to support women, in hospital or after discharge, with breastfeeding advice, for example: